uber/ios-snapshot-test-case/README.md

 ```

 ### Step 2: Setup Test Scheme
-Replace "Tests" with the name of your test project.

-1. There are [three ways](https://github.com/uber/ios-snapshot-test-case/blob/master/FBSnapshotTestCase/FBSnapshotTestCase.h#L19-L29) of setting reference image directories, the recommended one is to define `FB_REFERENCE_IMAGE_DIR` in your scheme.
+There are [three ways](https://github.com/uber/ios-snapshot-test-case/blob/master/FBSnapshotTestCase/FBSnapshotTestCase.h#L19-L29) of setting reference image directories, the recommended one is to define `FB_REFERENCE_IMAGE_DIR` in your scheme.
 This should point to the directory where you want reference images to be stored.
 We normally use this:

 |Name|Value|
 |:---|:----|